 What is Frozen Embryo Transfer?

-Healthy embryos resulting from an IVF cycle that not transferred to the patient at the end of the cycle can be cryopreserved, or frozen, and stored.
-When the patient is ready to have another child, her embryo(s) are thawed and transferred to her uterus under physician care.
-This process is called a frozen embryo transfer (FET).
-Some women may freeze all good quality embryos produced in a fresh IVF cycle for FET at a later time.
+Frozen Embryo Transfer (FET) is an IVF treatment, in which cryopreserved embryos are thawed and transferred to a woman’s uterus.
+Often patients ask to freeze and store any extra embryos that are not used in their first cycle, at the event of a failed cycle or for the desire of another child.
 Women may choose this option for fertility preservation or because their hormonal profile and/or uterine lining is not optimal during a fresh IVF cycle.
 A patient preparing for an FET has blood testing and ultrasound scans that enable her physician to identify the appropriate point in the patient’s cycle to transfer the embryo(s).
 Some FET patients may also take hormone medication to prepare for the transfer.

 Doctor may recommend FET with hormonal support for patients with irregular cycles and/or have to plan around time constraints.
 FET with hormonal support involves administering hormones such as estrogen and progesterone to suppress or control ovulation as well as ensure that the patient’s endometrium (uterine lining) is prepared for the transfer.
 Embryo transfer takes place on the third or fifth day of progesterone support.

 FET natural cycles, on the other hand, do not involve medications that control ovulation, instead it is based on when ovulation naturally occurs.
 The patient’s doctor closely monitors her menstrual cycle through blood tests and ultrasound to identify the optimal day for embryo transfer.
 The frozen embryos are thawed and are transferred to the uterus.